NimithaRamesh/CSC415_Assignment-1/README.md

 Step 2:

-* The working version of assignment 2 is in the "Assignment 2 v11" folder.
+* The working version is "Assignment 2 v11".

 Step 3:

- * Download the entire folder "Assignment 2 v11" to the local disk.
+ * Download the entire folder "Assignment 2 v11" to your local disk.

 Steps 4:

 * Open the file "Display.html" on browser (Firefox / Chrome).

-* To view the web console, go to Tools -> Web Developer -> Web Console (Firefox) or Right click on thr browser -> Inspect -> Console tab
+* To view the web console, go to Tools -> Web Developer -> Web Console (Firefox) or Right click on thr browser -> Inspect -> Console  (Chrome)

 * The "console" displays the states of all processes